vwt-digital/cloudbuilder-unittest/README.md

     - use the `unittest` Python module
     - are autodiscoverable through their file naming (e.g. `api_server/openapi_server/test/test_blah.py`)
     - are runnable from the application root.
 For VWT this is the `api_server/` directory most of the time.
 Note that the application root is different from the project/repository root.
-1. A `requirements-test.txt` file that also includes these Python modules:
+1. A `requirements.txt` file that includes all the used dependencies
-    - `Flask-Testing`
-    - `coverage`

 ## Usage

-One argument is required to run this container: the root directory of a Python application that contains the `requirements-test.txt` file.
+One argument is required to run this container: the root directory of a Python application that contains the `requirements.txt` file.
 For most of our projects this would be the `api_server` subdirectory of a Python project.

 Typically this container would run as a custom build step in a Cloud Build pipeline after preparing a deployment directory, but before actually deploying it to Google App Engine.